 The chassis is a tubular steel space frame design that is stiff yet efficient (light weight).
 It uses off the shelf high performance automotive parts wherever possible.
 The full suspension design utilizes the common Mustang II front suspension system.

-Fabricators at Caztek Engineering utilized both GMAW (Mig) and GTAW (Tig) welding processes for the BEER WHEEL DRIVE build.
+Fabricators at Caztek Engineering utilized both GMAW (Mig) and GTAW (Tig) welding processes for the MEGACYCLE build.
 The design called for many welds in both carbon steel and aluminum.

 The overall length of the vehicle is very close to the maximum length that will fit in our welding bay!

-Once the first seatpost, drivers seat and wheels are in place, the shape and scale of the BEER WHEEL DRIVE starts to come in focus.
+Once the first seatpost, drivers seat and wheels are in place, the shape and scale of the MEGACYCLE starts to come in focus.